-For the year ended 20 February 2018 the Association has approval from the PRA to include ancillary tier 2 capital (AOF), based on the proceeds of a theoretical supplementary call from the Association's membership.
+For the year ended 20 February 2019 the Association has approval from the PRA to include ancillary tier 2 capital (AOF), based on the proceeds of a theoretical supplementary call from the Association's membership.
 The maximum amount that can be recognised is the lower of USD129.5m or 50% of the Group SCR.
-The current approval expires on 20 February 2020.
-At 20 February 2017, the Association had no approval to use AOF and hence no AOF is included at that date in Table 7.

-At 20 February 2018 and 2017, the Association held the following own funds.
+At 20 February 2019 and 2018, the Association held the following own funds.